tdilauro/library-registry-admin/README.md

 To run the tests, perform `npm test`.

-We use Travis CI for continuous integration.
-Any pull requests submitted must have tests and those tests must pass on Travis CI.
+We use GitHub Actions for continuous integration.
+Any pull requests submitted must have tests and those tests must pass during the CI checks.

 ## License